What Does FCW System Failed Mean And How Do You Fix It?

 • Radar and laser sensors can be located in the grille or front of the fenders.

 This failure could stem from several places.
-For instance, the original part might be low-quality or from an affected batch from the manufacturer’s supplier.
+For instance, the original part might be inferior or from an affected batch from the manufacturer’s supplier.
 The sensor could have been physically damaged in a crash or by water intrusion.
 It might have simply suffered from general wear and tear.

-Either way, you need a new one.
+Either way, you need a fresh one.

 Electrical Wiring & Connections